fontoura/vulnerable-bulletin-board-web-app/README-en.md

 # License

 This code is release under the MIT license.
-More details in [LICENSE.md].
+More details in [LICENSE.txt](LICENSE.txt).